Our first-ever special issue is out! :D

 Your article does not have to be about Sound's World (or anything in particular, really).
 You can write about whatever you'd like as long as you are following these rules!

-The Sound's World Times reserves the right to make minor spelling and formatting corrections.
+The Sound's World Times reserves the right to make minor edits to community-written articles to increase clarity or to correct spelling, grammar, or formatting.
 The views expressed in the "Sound's World Says" section are those of the individual authors, and don't necessarily reflect the official views of the Sound's World Times or its staff.

 What will you write?